-However, playing with the idea of a work romance and going through with it are two very different things.
+However, toying with the idea of a work romance and actually going through with it are two very different things.

 Dating at the workplace is fraught with these twelve potential pitfalls that can impact both of your careers and ruin a close personal relationship that you once cherished:

 1. People Are Going To Find Out

 Don’t kid yourself thinking that a “low-profile” office relationship is even remotely possible.